ScanBeablooTeam/beabloo-touch-demo/README.md

 ## Template setup
 Now that you have uploaded the app and set up a config for it.
 You need to make a template so that the app can be loaded on interaction with the screen.
 You can also skip this step and just load the app as is by creating a program with just the app in the content.

-Go to an existing template as you normal would or copy and old on and set it up as normal.
-Got to the advanced editor and add the following XML
+Go to an existing template as you normally would or copy an old one and set it up as normal.
+Go to the advanced editor and add the following XML

 ```XML
  <ACTION ID="interactiveLayer1" SRC="http://localdevice.beabloo.com/widgets/InteractiveLauncher/InteractiveLauncher.swf" CLASS="swf">